spring1843/go-dsa/complexity.md

 1. What is the time `t` required for execution?
 2. How much memory space `s` does it utilize?

-To address these questions, the Big O asymptotic notation, which characterizes how an algorithm performs with respect to time and space as the input size `n` increases, is employed.
+The Big O asymptotic notation, which characterizes how an algorithm performs with respect to time and space as the input size `n` increases, is employed to address these questions.

 ## Big O

 Big O is a mathematical notation commonly used to describe the impact on time or space as input size `n` increases.
+We are mostly interested in discussing the worst case of an algorithm, but it is also beneficial to compare algorithms in their average and best case scenarios.
 Seven Big O notations commonly used in algorithm complexity analysis are discussed in the following sections.

 ```ASCII
 [Figure 1] Schematic diagram of Big O for common run times from fastest to slowest.